Copywright/big_data_intern/README.md

 # Big Data Intern #

-Big Data Intern is the result of boredom and inactivity at the time of receiving a cool code challenge.
+Big Data Intern is the result of boredom and inactivity at the time of receiving a cool code challenge (thanks Custora!).

 ## The Basics ##